 There are shopping options and après-ski re-fueling opportunities at any one of Okemo’s resort restaurants, and you’ll be more than ready to park yourself at a table with a local craft beer and a plate full of deliciousness after a long day of riding Okemo’s beautifully maintained slopes!

 Stowe Mountain Resort

-At Stowe Mountain Resort, you’ll find 116 trails on 485 skiable acres waiting for you in one of Vermont’s most picturesque ski resort villages.
-With a great mix of beginner, intermediate, and advanced trails for skiers, 3 terrain parks for boarders, and excellent snowmaking capability, Stowe Mountain Resort is a snowy paradise for skiers of all proficiencies.
+At Stowe Mountain Resort, you’ll find 116 trails on 485 skiable acres waiting for you in one of the most picturesque Vermont ski resort villages.
+With a great mix of beginner, intermediate, and advanced trails for skiers, 3 terrain parks for boarders, and excellent snowmaking capability, Stowe Mountain Resort is a snowy paradise for skiers of all proficiency.
 Private and group lessons are available for both kiddos and adults, and there’s even a Cross Country Ski Center and an ice rink, if you’re looking for other ways to enjoy the outdoors!

 Whether you decide to stay in the luxury ski-in/ski-out hotel, The Lodge at Spruce Peak, or any of the other varied options of inns, hotels, resorts, and rentals, any stay in storied Stowe is bound to be a good time, and Stowe Mountain Resort is there to host all your winter fun!

 Jay Peak Resort